-Online courses in law and criminal justice include professional law degrees, specialist criminology programs, and legal masters for both lawyers and non-lawyers.
+Online courses in law and criminal justice include professional law degrees, specialist criminology programs, criminal justice bachelor degrees, and legal masters for both lawyers and non-lawyers.

 For each law and criminal justice category, a course page shows: